Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson5/README.md

 ## Reference Counting

+The action to store a **reference count** of every initialized objects (classes, pointers, blocks).

-Every class instance has a **reference count** — the number of references to the actual memory on the heap allocated for that instance.
+Reference count = The number of references to the actual memory allocated for that instance.

-As long as an instance’s reference count is greater than 0, the instance remains alive, and its memory will not be reclaimed.
+**As long as an instance’s reference count is greater than 0, the instance remains alive, and its memory will not be reclaimed.**

 <!-- > -->

-## Using the `deinit()` function
+## Using the deinit() function

 A `deinit()` function is called immediately before a class instance is deallocated.

-You can use this function to perform clean up or other actions just before the instance is deallocated.
+You can use this function to perform **clean up** or other actions just before the instance is deallocated.

 As soon as the instance's reference count becomes 0, its `deinit()` function will run, and its memory will be deallocated.